jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

 Both approaches produce the same result, but the second is much simpler and easier to maintain!
 The "is in" operator checks if the field value contains any of the semicolon-separated items.

 **Syntax**: Separate multiple values with semicolons: `value1; value2; value3`

+### Using the Weekday Operator

+The **weekday** operator allows you to filter items based on the day of week for any date field.
+This is particularly useful for:

+- Filtering TV shows that originally aired on specific weekdays (e.g., "Release Date weekday Monday")
+- Finding items created or modified on specific days of the week
+- Combining with other date operators for more complex filters

+**Example Use Cases**:
+- "Release Date weekday Friday" - Shows that premiered on Fridays
+- "Release Date weekday Monday AND Release Date newer than 6 months" - Recent Monday releases
+- "DateCreated weekday Sunday" - Items added to your library on Sundays

+**Important Notes**:
+- Weekday matching uses UTC timezone, consistent with all other date operations in the plugin
+- You can combine weekday with other date operators (After, Before, NewerThan, OlderThan) using AND logic

 ## Rule Logic